bboe/bryceboe.com/content/a-day-with-digg-pricetrackr-was-dugg.md

 **9/5/2006 @ 10:56AM**

 priceTrackr had already received 6 diggs, and Adam said, "I hope your WordPress doesn't crap out."
-I though that it'd suck to be a victim of [the Digg Effect][]" so I downloaded the [wp-cache plugin][] and tested it's functionality.
+I though that it'd suck to be a victim of "[the Digg Effect][]" so I downloaded the [wp-cache plugin][] and tested it's functionality.
 I had to fix one line in the code to get it to display the page if there was no cached version.
 In addition Adam pointed me to the [Digg This